from £276 /night help Price for guests, Nights approx:

 The Scottish Borders region

-The Border Country, comprising North Northumberland and the Southern Scottish Borders, is a place of magnificent wide sky scenery, with vast expanses of untouched countryside ranging from rolling hills and rugged, windswept moorland, to gentle valleys and the 25 miles of protected golden sands and secluded rocky coves that make up the Heritage coastline.
+The Border Country, comprising North Northumberland and the Southern Scottish Borders is a place of magnificent wide sky scenery, with vast expanses of untouched countryside ranging from rolling hills and rugged, windswept moorland, to gentle valleys and over 25 miles of protected golden sands and secluded rocky coves that make up the stunning Heritage coastline.
 Even in the summer months, the sparkling clean beaches remain almost deserted.

-For outdoor sports enthusiasts the region offers an unrivalled diversity of thousands of miles of dedicated footpaths, cycle routes and bridleways.
-The routes, anything from one hour to several days, take in some of the area's most magnificent countryside including the heritage coast, Cheviot, Lammermuir and Eildon Hills and Kielder Forest, which encompasses the vast Kielder Water, Europe's largest man-made lake with an impressive 27 mile shoreline.
-Famous routes include the fabulous 63 mile long St Cutherbert's Way following the trail of early Christianity from Melrose to Holy Island, The Pennine Way, The Southern Upland Way and Borders Abbey Way.
+For outdoor sports enthusiasts the region offers hundreds of miles of dedicated footpaths, cycle routes and bridleways.
+The routes take in some of the areas most magnificent countryside including the heritage coast, Cheviot, Lammermuir and Eildon Hills and Kielder Forest, which encompasses the vast Kielder Water, Europe's largest man-made lake with an impressive 27 mile shoreline.
+Famous routes include the fabulous 63-mile long St Cuthberts Way following the trail of early Christianity from Melrose to Holy Island, The Pennine Way, The Southern Upland Way and Borders Abbey Way.
 The 7stanes biking centres at Newcastleton, Innerleithen and Glentress offer some fantastic sport from family friendly trails to adrenaline charged black runs, while golf enthusiasts can choose from over 60 courses across the area, including the championship Roxburghe course near to Kelso.

-The town offers good shopping and an excellent selection of lively pubs and restaurants, including the award-winning restaurants at the Queen’s Head and Roxburghe Hotels, the latter also offering a picturesque championship golf course and health and beauty suite.
-There is regular National Hunt Racing at Kelso’s famous racecourse and first class country sports pursuits with prime salmon fishing and shooting on the doorstep and walking, riding and cycling in the nearby Cheviot Hills.
+The town offers good shopping and an excellent selection of lively pubs and restaurants, including the award-winning Cobbles Restaurant and Roxburghe Hotel, the latter also offering a picturesque championship golf course and a health and beauty suite.
+There is regular National Hunt Racing at Kelso's famous racecourse and first class country sports pursuits with prime salmon fishing and shooting on the doorstep and walking, riding and cycling in the nearby Cheviot Hills.

-Also nearby is Scott’s View; this stunning vista of the Eildon Hills from Bemersyde was one of Sir Walter Scott’s favourite views of his beloved Borderland and it is said that the horse pulling the hearse stopped at this spot, as it usually did on its daily outings with Sir Walter aboard.
+Also nearby is Scott's View where the stunning vista of the Eildon Hills from Bemersyde was one of Sir Walter Scott's favourite views of his beloved Borderland and the inspiration for many of his literary works.

 Guest reviewsPowered by TripAdvisor